Kolektivo/kolektivo-dapp/README.md

 ## Overview

+This repository contains the frontend of the Kolektivo distributed application (dApp), which is currently under development.

-The Kolektivo framework is a collection of institutional technologies that open up new opportunities for local communities to govern and finance their own regenerative economies.
+The Kolektivo dApp is being developed for the Kolektivo Framework, which is a collection of institutional technologies that open up new opportunities for local communities to govern and finance their own regenerative economies.

-- A more extended brief is available [here](https://github.com/Kolektivo?view_as=public).
+- You can find a more extended brief [here](https://github.com/Kolektivo?view_as=public).
-- The **Kolektivo Framework Bluepaper** is available [here](https://assets.website-files.com/5fcaa3a6fcb269f7778d1f87/6319a99a8861af08a497e3a9_Kolektivo%20Bluepaper.pdf).
+- And the **Kolektivo Framework Bluepaper** [here](https://assets.website-files.com/5fcaa3a6fcb269f7778d1f87/6319a99a8861af08a497e3a9_Kolektivo%20Bluepaper.pdf).
-- The **Kolektivo Framework Whitepaper** is available [here](https://github.com/Curve-Labs/Kolektivo/blob/main/The%20Kolektivo%20Framework%20Whitepaper%20v.3.pdf).
+- And the **Kolektivo Framework Whitepaper** [here](https://github.com/Curve-Labs/Kolektivo/blob/main/The%20Kolektivo%20Framework%20Whitepaper%20v.3.pdf).

-This `kolektivo-dapp` repository contains the frontend of the Kolektivo web client (in development) and it’s bootstrapped with the [Aurelia 2.0](https://github.com/aurelia/new) framework.

-It is written mostly in Typescript, HTML and SCSS, and is bundled using Webpack.****

-It will be initially deployed on [Celo Layer-1 Blockchain](https://celo.org/).
+The dApp is bootstrapped by the [Aurelia 2.0](https://github.com/aurelia/new) framework.
+It is written mostly in Typescript, HTML and SCSS, and is bundled using Vite.
+It will initially be deployed on the [Celo Layer-1 Blockchain](https://celo.org/).

 ## Development